 Now that you know how to get to Tai O, let’s discover things to do and see in this fishing village.
-Here’s my list of things to do in that range from exploring the islet on foot, to discovering local delicacies.
+Here’s my list of things to do that range from exploring the islet on foot to discovering local delicacies.

 But first, check out this video